amaccarini/Modelica-PhD-course/index.md

 </style>

 ### Dates:
 The next edition of the course will take place August 26–28, 2026.
-Pre-registration will open between late April and early May 2026.
+Pre-registration will open around late April / early May 2026.

 ### Max. number of participants:
 20